AI Reuse Rights Need Usage Signals: The CCC Higher Education Lesson

 CCC’s expanded license closes part of that gap.

-It gives institutions a clearer path to compliant AI use.
+It gives institutions a clearer path to compliant internal AI use.

 But it also reveals the next problem.